 Open Learning | Frequently Asked Questions

 Yes!
-There are two ways to use Open Learning to progress onto a degree.
+You can use Open Learning to progress onto a degree.

 Each year the list of available modules will be listed on our website and in the printed Open Learning brochure.
 There are over 300 on offer at UCD and range from Archaeology to Physics.

 Please keep in mind that Open Learning places on modules are limited and are allocated on a first-come-first-served basis.